panherz/MyPyCode/README.md

 # STATEMENTS AND EXPRESSIONS?
 # A statement is a complete line of code that performs some action, while an expression is any section of the
 # code that evaluates to a value.

+# ALGORITHMS
+# An Algorithm is a finite sequence of steps, each step taking a finite length of time,
+# that solves a problem or computes a result.
+# A computer program is an example of an algorithm
+# The ordering of steps is very important in a computer program.